 Before you jump into the template, give all your key people some homework.
 Ask them to take some time alone to brainstorm who your audiences are.
 From downstream teams to your executive sponsor, who are you communicating with on a regular basis?
 Give everybody a few days to generate their own list.
 Then pull the team together to hash out the plan.

 Using the Goals section of the template, give everybody some context and clarity by outlining your objectives for your stakeholder communications plan.
 This should go beyond a surface-level goal like “communicate better” (duh, right?), and dig into the real achievements you’re seeking.
 Do you want to build greater trust with your stakeholders?
 Reduce the bottlenecks you’re experiencing?
 Decrease errors?
 Jot those objectives down before moving onto the rest of the template.

 Step 3.
 Refine your audience and communication methods

-Have an open discussion about the audiences you each identified and create a master list.
+Have an open discussion about the audiences you each identified and create a main list.
 Jot them down in the left column of the Stakeholders table.